LiberTEM/LiberTEM/docs/source/udf.rst

 results, every time the results for a partition are available.

-In addition to :meth:`~libertem.udf.UDFFrameMixin.process_frame`, there are two more methods available for overriding, to work on larger units of data at the same time:
+In addition to :meth:`~libertem.udf.UDFFrameMixin.process_frame`, there are two more methods available for overriding, to work on larger/different units of data at the same time:
 :meth:`~libertem.udf.UDFTileMixin.process_tile`
 and :meth:`~libertem.udf.UDFPartitionMixin.process_partition`.
 They can be used for optimizing some operations, and are documented in the :doc:`advanced topics <udf/advanced>` section.